 HOW TO IDENTIFY A HIGH-QUALITY PATENT

-While there’s no well-defined standard or signature of a a high-quality patent, there are several proxies for identifying one.
+While there’s no well-defined standard or signature of a high-quality patent, there are several proxies for identifying one.

 First, a high-quality patent will typically have many of the following characteristics that can be observed from the patent’s structure:

-- Short independent claims
+- Broad (short) independent claims

 - Many detailed dependent claims